Fertilizing Aquarium Plants: A Beginner's Guide

 Two Types of Fertilization

 Liquid fertilizers are added directly to the aquarium water.
-Plants absorb nutrients through their leaves and stems.
-This is the most commonly used method and ideal for:
+Plants absorb the nutrients through their leaves and stems.
+This is the most common method and ideal for:

 - Epiphytes (Anubias, Java Fern, Bucephalandra) that do not have roots in the substrate

-- Stem plants with a large leaf surface area
+- Stem plants with a lot of leaf surface

 - All plants as a supplement to root fertilization